JohannesSeikowsky/gutenberg_updates/README.md

 ## State & Data
 - `latest_id.txt` — Tracks the ID of the last processed book
 - `categories.txt` — Master list of the 72 Main categories and their ids
-- `done_authors.txt` — author_ids of those authors that already have a Wikipedia link on Gutenberg (to avoid duplication)

 ## Tests
 The code in `tests.py` runs the pipeline for a representative test case.
-Very minimalistic but still useful to run after code changes have been made to ensure all major functionalities still work.
+Super minimalistic but still useful to run after changes to ensure the major functionalities still work.

 ## Setup
 Add API keys (OpenAI, Serper and Perplexity) to `.env`, then `pip install -r requirements.txt`.